Multiple Choice Questions on Bile Acid Metabolism

 d) Bacterial oxidation in the small intestine

-5) Which of the following are functions of bile salts except
+5) All of the following are functions of bile salts, Except?

 a) Formation of bile salts decrease the passive absorption in the small intestine